puzzlebart/reactor/readme.md

 * /temperature: reactor core temperature information
     * temperature: the current temperature of the reactor
     * last_update: the date of the last temperature update

+## How to add new endpoints
+The endpoints are written in Python, using flask and flask-rest to power the endpoints.
+You will find the server and code in ./core.py